rinata2/GitFun_Project/commands/commit.md

 git commit -m "Added register functionality"
 ```

-then when viewing the history of a git repository, you can pinpoint where the reistration functionality was added.
+Then when viewing the history of a git repository, you can pinpoint where the reistration functionality was added.

 ## Rescources